social impact assessment

 Context

 Most international social development policy frameworks aim to reduce poverty and bolster prosperity.
-In these contexts, propserity is often defined in economic terms (e.g. job creation, enhanced market access) and measured at the national and regional levels.
+In these contexts, prosperity is often defined in economic terms (e.g. job creation, enhanced market access) and measured at the national and regional levels.

 Development projects seeking international financing face the critical challenge of how to demonstrate that a project-level performance contributes to higher-level policy aims and commitments.